gokr/spry/README.md

 So now that you have installed Spry, you can proceed to play with the samples in the `samples` directory, see README in there for details.

 ### Windows
+You can "cheat" and try out Spry using a [zip with binaries]().
-0. First you want to have [git installed](https://git-scm.com/download/win), and ideally **with the unix utilities** included so that some of the basic unix commands work on the Windows Command prompt.
+1. First you want to have [git installed](https://git-scm.com/download/win), and ideally **with the unix utilities** included so that some of the basic unix commands work on the Windows Command prompt.

-1. Install Nim [using binaries](https://nim-lang.org/install_windows.html).
+2. Install Nim [using binaries](https://nim-lang.org/install_windows.html).
 Just follow the instructions and make sure to answer yes to include the directories in the PATH as **finish.exe** asks you if you want.
 NOTE: Currently using Choosenim on Windows will produce a 32 bit Nim and Spry, even on a 64 bit Windows, so I don't recommend Choosenim on Windows just yet.

-2. There are no dependencies other than some dlls that are included in the Nim bin directory.
+3. There are no dependencies other than some dlls that are included in the Nim bin directory.

-3. Clone this repo.
+4. Clone this repo.
 Then run `nimble install` in it.
 That should hopefully end up with `spry` and `ispry` built and in your path.
 You can also just run `nimble install spry` but then you have no access to samples etc in this git repository.

-4. Try with say `spry --version` or `spry -e "echo (3 + 4)"`.
+5. Try with say `spry --version` or `spry -e "echo (3 + 4)"`.
 And you can also try the REPL with `ispry`.

 So now that you have installed Spry, you can proceed to play with the samples in the `samples` directory, see README in there for details.